RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 ```

-To confirm that Node.js is installed on your system, and to check the version number...
+To confirm that Node.js is installed on your system and to check the version number...

 ```bash
 $  which node